 Having an attorney at closing can help to facilitate all the moving parts involved in a commercial real estate transaction.
 An attorney can coordinate with lenders, title agencies, local governments, and real estate agents to ensure every required aspect of the transaction is properly completed.
 In addition to being present for the execution of documents, an attorney will also confirm all documents are properly recorded with the local registrar of deeds.
 This step is very important to the closing process as an improper recording is one of the most common defects to a real estate title.

-Have a Rhode Island, Connecticut, or Massachusetts Attorney Conduct Your Commercial Real Estate Closing
+Have a Rhode Island, Connecticut, or Massachusetts Real Estate Closing Attorney Conduct Your Commercial Real Estate Affairs